LoopingLena/TraitMoments/README.md

 ## Visualisation of trait distributions based on moments

-A function for visualising trait distributions based on the moments is not yet available in ‘TraitMoments’, but I intend to implement it in later versions.
-Here I show how to visualise trait distributions for single communities using the package ‘PearsonDS’.
+A function to visualise trait distributions based on moments is not yet available in ‘TraitMoments’, but I intend to implement it in later versions.
+Here I show how to visualise trait distributions for single communities using the package ‘PearsonDS’ that can be installed from CRAN.
 Lets plot the distributions of Trait 1 for Community 1, 5 and 9:

 Firstly, select the results for the tree distributions: